 How to Grow Pineapples

 Pineapples are a tropical herbaceous perennial belonging to the bromeliad family.
-They grow to about 5 feet (approx. 1-1/2 m.) in height with a 3- to 4-foot (91 cm.-1 m.) spread.
+They grow to about 5 feet (1.5 m.) in height with a 3 to 4 foot (1 m.) spread.
 The idea that pineapples are an exotic, decadent fruit isn’t farfetched.
-They were first introduced to Europe in the 1700s where they were delicacies of great value sought after only by the very wealthy.
+They were first introduced to Europe in the 1700’s where they were delicacies of great value sought after only by the very wealthy.

 Growing pineapples really is very simple.
-Because of their tough leaves, they lose little water through evaporation.
+Due to their tough leaves, they lose little water through evaporation.
 They have small root systems like other bromeliads, and are not fussy about the quality or quantity of their soil.
-Due to this, they make excellent container grown plants, especially nice for those of us whose climate is less than tropical.
+It is because of this, they make excellent container grown plants, especially nice for those of us whose climate is less than tropical.
 If you do live in a warmer region, growing pineapple plants in the garden is a match made in heaven.

 To start growing pineapples, you’ll either need the top of a store-bought pineapple or if you know someone that is growing their own, ask for a sucker or slip.
 If you’re using the top of a purchased pineapple, make sure to remove all the fruit pulp as well as the small bottom leaves.
 Remove the small leaves from the bottom of the suckers too.
 Just pull them off.